Digital transformation in insurance is happening in many ways and affecting everything from the underwriting process to customer retention.

 Key Takeaways for CIOs

-Biometric identification technology benefits both insurers and customers by:
+Biometric identification digital technologies benefit both insurers and customers by:

 - Preventing health insurance fraud